Pinellas County, Florida: Law enforcement agencies

-The Pinellas County Sheriff's Office was founded in 1912 at the founding of the county.
+The Pinellas County Sheriff's Office (PCSO) was founded in 1912 at the founding of the county.
 The Sheriff's Office absorbed the County Patrol in 1960.
 As of 2022 the sheriff is Bob Gualtieri.

-The office provides law enforcement services in the county.
-These municipalities contract to the Sheriff's Office for patrol services:
+The office provides law enforcement services to unincorporated areas of the county and these municipalities contract with the sheriff's office to be their primary law enforcement provider: